BryanBrouwer/SimulationInstances/README.md

   Accepts any class derived from the `InputStrategy` base, supporting runtime hotswapping.
 Two input strategies are currently implemented:

   * **Input Bindings Strategy** – maps user input to movement actions.
-  * **Autonomous Input Strategy** – provides random decision-making for automated simulations.
+  * **Random Input Strategy** – provides random decision-making for automated simulations.

 * **Objective System**
   A lightweight scoring framework built around an `IObjective` interface.
 An example implementation, `TouchObjective`, is provided, triggering a score when interacted with, assuming it is enabled and active in the scene.